fladhak/creative-summ-data/README.md

-# Datasets for the Creative-Summ 2022 workshop
+# Datasets for the Creative-Summ 2022 Workshop